 The Company leases office and manufacturing facilities under non-cancelable operating leases expiring at various dates through November 2028.
-In March 2023, the Company entered into a lease agreement commencing on November 1, 2023 for a term of 61 months through November 2028.
 Some of the Company's leases includeone or more options to renew, with renewal terms that if exercised by the Company, extend the lease term from one to six years.
 The exercise of these renewal options is at the Company's discretion.
 The Company's lease agreements do not contain any material terms and conditions of residual value guarantees or material restrictive covenants.
 The Company's short-term leases and sublease income were not material.